Product14/spyne-design-system/README.md

 Before publishing, make sure to:

-1. Update the package name in `package.json`
-2. Update the repository URLs
-3. Update this README with your actual package name
-4. Set up your npm registry authentication
+1. Set up your npm registry authentication
+2. Ensure you have publishing rights to the @spyne organization on npm
+3. Test the package locally

 ```bash
 # Build the package